How to Use a Wise Card Abroad: A Full Guide (2026)

 Table of contents

-How to use a Wise card overseas
+How to use a Wise card abroad

 Get your Wise cardRead a Wise card review

-Order a Wise card
+Order your Wise travel card

 Fees for using a Wise card abroad

-Order a Wise card9 SGD
+Order a Wise card8.5 SGD (one-time)

 Optional express deliveryFrom 16 SGD